hasghar/hasghar.github.io/_posts/2019-02-28-tablebuilder.md

 <h2>Unit Record vs Tabular Data</h2>

 <p>The <a href="#fakedata">table below</a> shows a fake dataset which we shall use as an example.
-This is pretty much the same example used in the paper, except that I have now put fictitious names for each row indicating that the data in that row belongs to that person.</p>
+This is pretty much the same example used in the paper, except that I have now put fictitious names for each row indicating that the data in that row belongs to that person.
+This representation of the dataset is what can be called <i>unit record data</i>.
+However, there does not seem to be well defined.
+For instance, the definition <a href="https://www.cancer.nsw.gov.au/glossary/unit-record-data">here</a> seems to agree with how we have defined it, but the one <a href="https://toolkit.data.gov.au/index.php/Definitions#Unit_Record_and_Integrated_Data">here</a> seems to define it as the most granular level of data (e.g., the age could be exact instead of generalised to 10 year bracket as in the table).
+Nevertheless, we will consider any dataset presented in the form of the Fake Dataset as unit record level data, i.e., each row containing data from a single individual.</p>

 <table id="fakedata" align="center">
-  <caption>A Fake Dataset</caption>
+  <caption><b>A Fake Dataset</b></caption>
   <tr>
     <th>Name</th>
     <th>Suburb</th>